samfitgen/trgen/docs/Sprint_Triathlon_Base-High_Volume.md

 > 2-minute active recoveries between each interval.

 #### Workout 2
+* **Name**: Brick Workout (Monitor + 10min Transition Run)
+* **Duration**: 10 hours

+**Description**:

+> A pretty straightforward bike workout that repeats 6-minute Sweet Spot efforts
+> while trimming the recoveries to a scant 2 minutes.
+If you find yourself
+> under-challenged by these intervals and you’re recovering well between bike
+> workouts, consider adding 2-3% to your FTP during the latter 3 or 4 intervals
+> in order to determine if your FTP could use a little adjustment.
+Then, as
+> quickly as possible, transition from the bike into your running gear and run
+> at an Easy-Moderate pace, RPE6 for only 10 minutes in order to get a feel for
+> running directly off the bike, with a little bit of fatigue in your legs.

+#### Workout 3
 * **Name**: Swim Speed Intervals + Sprints

 **Description**:

-> Warm-Up 350m Easy, RPE4 6x50m CS Drills w/ 10s rest between drills 4x200m of
+> Warm-Up 350m Easy, RPE4 6x50m CS drills w/ 10s rest between drills 4x200m of
 > 50m Build from RPE4 to RPE8/50m Descend from RPE8 to RPE4, 15s rest between
 > intervals 6x25m Sprints, All-Out, RPE10 w/ 20s rest between sprints 10x25m SK
-> Drills w/ 15s rest between drills Cool-Down 350m easy, RPE4.
+> drills w/ 15s rest between drills Cool-Down 350m Easy, RPE4.

 ### Saturday